LivniGuy/open-lakehouse-workshop-jan2025/Modules/Module 15 - Tagging/tagging_SQL.md

 # Tagging

 In this section we will work with Tags to retain a Snapshot for 365 days.
+Iceberg tagging is available in Hive only.
+Iceberg tagging is not available in Impala or Spark.

 Tags are named references to snapshots with their own independent lifecycle.
 You can use a <b>Tag</b> to set retention policies on specific Snapshots.
 Other use cases inclue GDPR requirements and retaining important historical snapshots for auditing.